Stockholm Budget Travel Guide

 Free museums in Stockholm

 Stockholm can be called the city of museums.
-The most famous, but not necessarily the most interesting museums are paid, and are relatively expensive.
+The most famous, but not necessarily the most interesting museums are paid and are relatively expensive.
 At the same time, there is a whole range of great free museums to visit in Stockholm.
-Of course, they are included into my Ultimate Stockholm Budget Travel Guide.
+Of course, they are included in my Ultimate Stockholm Budget Travel Guide.
 Here they are:

-Visit the Army museum on Riddargatan 13 and find out about the history of Swedish army from 16th century until nowadays.
+Visit the Army Museum on Riddargatan 13 and find out about the history of the Swedish army from the 16th century until nowadays.
 You can go there for free and even get a free English audioguide.

 Okay, enough of the history.
 Go to the free Modern Art Museum on Exercisplan 2.
 Even if you don’t like such kind of museums, I recommend you visiting it in Stockholm, as Sweden is famous for its design, and the museum has an exhibition of Swedish architecture and design.